Derry City and Strabane District Council - Dog Control Orders

 Q. What is meant by a ‘Direction Order’?

 Dogs can be exercised off lead in parks when not being walked on a shared use pathway provided they are kept under control at all times.
-Dogs which owners either can’t or don’t keep under control are at best a nuisance and at worst a danger to other park users.
+Dogs not kept under control are at best a nuisance and at worst a danger to other park users.
 The Direction Order enables an authorised council officer who observes a dog not under sufficient control to tell the person in charge of the dog to put it on a lead.
 It is hoped that all users, including walkers of well-controlled dogs, welcome this facility to address uncontrolled dog behaviour as it is happening.

 The order applies to land which is open to the air (which includes land which is covered if it is open to the air at least one side) to which the public are entitled or permitted to have access, with or without payment.
 A person in charge of a dog is guilty of an offence if at any time they do not comply with a direction given by a Council authorised officer to put and keep their dog on a lead (no more than 1.8 metres/6 feet in length).